vendash/AoC/README.md

-# AoC_Day11
+# AoC
-Advento of Code - Day 11 simple simulation
+Advento of Code